Heriberto Gil Martínez: Book Tulua - History and Geography

 In the book "Tulua - History and Geography", the historian and writer Guillermo E. toluene Martínez M., note that "the bodies of the abortive military remained for 15 days immersed in the waters of the Putumayo River, and that after that time, the body of Lt.
 Gil was buried in the cemetery where he stayed for Caucayá 7 years.
 In 1940, on November 2, the National Government through the Military Aviation Base Cali moved the remains to his hometown of Tulua, where they were placed in a mausoleum erected to his memory by the municipality.
 He gave them, on behalf of the Government, Flight Lieutenant Hector MATERON and received them on behalf of the municipality and the family of Mr. Guillermo E. hero Martinez M. The Department of Valle del Cauca, and on behalf of the Assembly by Order dated March 23, 1934, honored his memory and ordered the placement of a marble plaque at the birthplace of Lt.
 Gil Martínez, with the following inscription: "The Department of Valle del Cauca, the hero and patriot aviator, Lt.
 Heriberto Martínez Gil.

 Homage

-Countless tributes paid him to toluene military celebrated throughout the national territory by the national government, the Ministry of War, of all the institutions that provided their invaluable services, the political directors of civic institutions, with great deployment of national spoken and written press.
+Many tributes paid him to toluene military celebrated throughout the national territory by the national government, the Ministry of War, of all the institutions that provided their services, the political directors of civic institutions, with great deployment of national spoken and written press.

 The renamed Farfan Airport

-In 2004, Council Fernando Caicedo Ochoa, a member of the Municipal Council of Tulua submitted to the Corporation on 9 August a draft agreement to give the Airport Farfan tulueño illustrious name.
-And so it was that recognition, now long overdue, was made through the adoption of Resolution No. 16, August 20, 2004, "THROUGH WHICH THE FARFAN AIRPORT IS NAMED AFTER HERIBERTO GIL MARTINEZ.
+On August 9th, 2004, Council Fernando Caicedo Ochoa, a member of the Municipal Council of Tulua, submitted to the Corporation a draft agreement to rename the Airport Farfan tulueño in recognition of Martinez.
+On August 20th, 2004, Resolution No. 16 was adopted as follows: "THROUGH WHICH THE FARFAN AIRPORT IS NAMED AFTER HERIBERTO GIL MARTINEZ."

-Arguably this laudable decision of the Honorable City Council, is worthy of celebrating and supporting, since it is the beginning of a process of recognizing those who have given luster to the city in different fields of thought and action.
-The rescue from oblivion of the memory of those who gave their lives for their country's progress and greatness of the country, is something which will be returned to the city.